-App store operators will face a fine of up to two percent for forcing developers to use their own in-app payment systems, the South Korean telecommunications regulator said.
+The South Korean telecommunications regulator said that app store operators will face a fine of up to two percent for forcing developers to use their own in-app payment systems.

 Under the enforcement decree of the revised law aimed at curbing Google and other app store operators’ dominance, such app store operators will have to pay one percent of their revenue for delays in reviewing apps, according to the Korea Communications Commission (KCC).